From Narrow-gap Semiconductor to Metallic Altermagnet: Optical Fingerprints of Co-Doped FeSb2: Methods

 \subsection{XRD and EDX characterization}

 We have characterized the exact crystals from optical spectroscopy measurements via a combination of single-crystal XRD and electron microscopy combined with Energy-Dispersive X-ray (EDX).
 The single-crystal XRD data was collected at room temperature with a Rigaku XtaLab Mini II Single Crystal X-ray Diffractometer using Mo-K$_{\alpha}$ radiation ($\lambda$~=~0.71073~\AA), graphite monochromator, operated 50~kV and 12~mA 600~W. The BSE imaging and EDX measurements were done with a JSM-IT210LA, with an accelaration voltage of 5 kV for imaging and 20 kV for EDX analysis.
 On every crystal a minimum of 6 points was taken to acquire statistical evidence.
+XRD and EDX spectra are shown in Figs. S12--S15 of the Supplemental Material \cite{SM}.